 Let it sit for 10-15 minutes.

 Error: Techs try to pull too early.
-This causes pain (traction alopecia).
+This causes pain (lash stress).

-Tip: Cover the eyes with cling wrap (plastic film) to trap body heat.
+Tip: Cover the eyes with cling wrap (plastic film) to challenge body heat.
 Heat accelerates the chemical reaction, cutting removal time by 30%.

 Step 4: The “Banana Peel” Removal